MarioAderman/neuroimaging-go-brrrr/ARCHITECTURE.md

 ### The Problem

 HuggingFace `datasets` natively supports images (JPEG, PNG), audio (WAV, MP3), and text.
-It does NOT natively handle neuroimaging formats:
+It now includes an experimental `Nifti()` feature type, but it does not provide an end-to-end BIDS pipeline:

 | Standard ML | Neuroimaging (BIDS) |
 |-------------|---------------------|